Imperfect Foods

 Synthesis

 Our assumption that people did not plan their meals before shopping for groceries, and thus often wasted or disposed of the excess food by the week’s end, was confirmed by our research.
+Before we could formulate problem statements, we created two proto-personas.

 Previous slide